kyechou/leagueoflegends/README.md

 - openssl
 - samba
 - mesa-utils
-- lib32-gnutls
+- gnutls, lib32-gnutls
-- lib32-libldap
+- libldap, lib32-libldap
-- lib32-openal
+- openal, lib32-openal
-- lib32-libpulse
+- libpulse, lib32-libpulse
-- lib32-alsa-lib
+- alsa-lib, lib32-alsa-lib
-- lib32-mpg123
+- mpg123, lib32-mpg123
-- lib32-unixodbc
+- unixodbc, lib32-unixodbc
-- lib32-vkd3d
+- vkd3d, lib32-vkd3d
 - vulkan-icd-loader, lib32-vulkan-icd-loader
 - [Vulkan drivers](https://wiki.archlinux.org/title/Vulkan) **for your graphic
-  cards**.
+  cards**, both 64-bit and 32-bit packages are required at the moment until Riot ships only the 64-bit binaries.
 For example:
-    - lib32-vulkan-intel
+    - vulkan-intel, lib32-vulkan-intel
-    - lib32-nvidia-utils (Debian/Ubuntu: libnvidia-glvkspirv:i386 libglx-nvidia0:i386)
+    - nvidia-utils, lib32-nvidia-utils
-    - lib32-vulkan-radeon
+    - vulkan-radeon, lib32-vulkan-radeon
-    - lib32-amdvlk
+    - amdvlk, lib32-amdvlk

 > **Note** <br/>
 > The above package names are based on Arch Linux.
-For other non-Arch based
+For other distributions, the
-> distributions, the names will most likely differ.
-Please refer to the
+> package names will be different.
+Please refer to the documentation of the
-> documentation of your distribution for installing the correct Vulkan drivers
+> distribution for installing the correct Vulkan drivers and other dependencies.
-> and other dependencies.
+>
+> Please understand that I don't have the resources to test other distributions
+> with various GPU settings, so any pull requests or testing for different
+> environments will be appreciated.

 ## Configuration